yahms/Homekit-BrilliantPlug/README.md

 * **/toggle**
 * **/state**

-All the request are in **GET** and are relative to the IP address of the Sonoff.
-In order to turn on the Sonoff at IP 192.168.0.22 you can: `$ curl 192.168.0.22/on`
+All the request are in **GET** and are relative to the IP address of the plug In order to turn on the plug at IP 192.168.0.22 you can: `$ curl 192.168.0.22/on`

 ### AutoReconnect after power outage
 A problem with the old firmware was that after a power outage the Sonoff was immediately searching for the stored WIFI connection, but since the router was still powering on the Sonoff was prompting the configuration procedure.
 Now this problem is fixed, if the Sonoff does not have a WIFI Connection every 10min the Sonoff will restart.

-### Selectable PowerOn state
+### unSelectable PowerOn state
-By default the Sonoff will have a Enabled state at power on, you can change this by selecting "OFF" in the `flash.sh` script
+it defaults to on. let me know in issues if u need a default-off

+### touch-free easy config wipe
+in the absence of a button its hard to reset the wifi/homekit config, so you can go to "/resetconfig" and it will wipe the config including wifi details instantly

+i figure you can always get it joining wifi coz if it cant find the configured wifi it should go to AP mode after a while

 ---